mattu08/SharpNeedle/src/readme.md

 ### Launcher.exe (native)

-This injects Bootstrapper.dll into the specified process, then invokes one if its functions.
+This injects Bootstrapper.dll into the specified process, then invokes one of it's functions.

 ### Bootstrapper.dll (native)